sthi-1005/kickstarter-analysis/README.md

   - Februray, April, and November are also great choices, with similar success ratios to the 3 months above but with fewer campaigns to compete against.

 - Conclusion drawn from Outcomes based on Goals
-  - For most projects, it is recommended that the goal does not exceed $14,999 unless the campaign is a "big hitter", in which a goal between 35,000 and 39,999 will be ideal.
+  - For most projects, the lower the goal, the higher the chances of success for campaigns up to $14,999.
+  - If the campaign goal is greater than $14,999, the campaign should find a way to make their goal suitable to be between $35,000 to $39,999.

 - Limitations of the Dataset:
   - The total dataset encompasses 4114 campaigns, from 21 countries, laucnhed between May 17th, 2009 and March 15, 2017.